Fire Prevention Tips (and Best Practices) for Landlords

 13. Inspect Kitchen Appliances

 You should put together a list of fire prevention measures your tenants can take.
-Make sure to provide the list in person, via email and go over it verbally and that any children are also present.
+Make sure to provide a printed copy of the rules , via email or through a tenant portal, and to go over it verbally when any children in the home are also present.

 You can break up the list into the following three categories: